StassijnsSam/Formations/README.md

 }
 ```

-To add a spline point, we check where the cursor currently is and project this down to get the location in the world.
+To add a spline point, we check where the cursor currently is and project the cursor down to get the location in the world.
 To make sure this spline will be drawn on the floor of the level, I added a custom trace channel so only hits with the floor will be taken into account.
 I added a minimum distance between spline points, so if you dont move much the spline will not be made out of a bunch of points that are bunched up together.